-Each treatment plan is individualized, but in general we recommend patients come back at least one a year for a touch up.
+Each treatment plan is individualized, but in general, we recommend patients come back at least once a year for a touch-up.
 Most fillers will last anywhere between six months to one year, depending on the patient and the type of filler used.
 Athletic patients, or those with fast metabolisms, may find that their filler needs to be touched-up more frequently.

 What can and can’t I do after treatment?